-Sunflower Seeds Butter Cookies(Vegetarian, Gluten Free Recipe) – The main ingredient in these cookies is the sunflower seeds butter.
-They are very easy to make and ready to eat in less than 30 minutes.
+Sunflower Seeds Butter Cookies(Vegetarian, Gluten-Free Recipe) – The main ingredient in these cookies is the sunflower seeds butter.
+They are straightforward to make and ready to eat in less than 30 minutes.

+Raise your hand!
 Who wants cookies?
-Especially if they are vegetarian and gluten free?
-Raise your hand!
+Especially if they are vegetarian and gluten-free?

-Few days ago, I received some nut butter samples from this wonderful company Once Again Nut Butter.
-The company makes organic, gluten free certified, non GMO products that are delicious and affordable.
+A few days ago, I received some nut butter samples from this excellent company Once Again Nut Butter.
+The company makes organic, gluten-free certified, non-GMO products that are delicious and affordable.

-I tried peanut, cashew, sunflower seed and almond butters.
+I tried peanut, cashew, sunflower seed, and almond butter.
 All of them are delicious, but sunflower seed butter was my favorite.
 (Read the review here)

 The samples came with the cutest raccoon ever, which is the company’s logo.
 We adopted him and named him Ralphie, so now he is part of our family.

 Did you know that there is a story behind the raccoon logo that Once Again Nut Butter company has?
 It seems like four-bay raccoons grew up on the factory grounds.

 Apparently orphaned, they really enjoyed the nut butters, so in turn, the company adopted them and created the logo in their honor.